First People of the Brunswick

 Click below for the links

-This short story on our local Indigenes is summarised from documented whitefella history.
+This abbreviated story on our local Indigenes is summarised from documented whitefella history.
 No Brunswick/Durungbil descendants could be traced to help flesh-out the pre-Britannian society or to give an Aboriginal perspective on the process and aftermath of colonisation.
+Nor is BVHS privy to anthropological or archaeological reports commissioned by Byron Shire’s Aboriginal Cultural Heritage Study.

 Some of the quotes from the documents and newspapers of yesteryear express attitudes and beliefs held by Caucasian Australians towards Aboriginal Australians that may cause distress.
 But in the interests of historical veracity we have decided to leave such quotes unedited and without qualification or comment.